e-v-o-l-v-e/local-content-share/README.md

 ## Tips and Notes

 - To share text content:
-   - Type or paste your text in the text area
+   - Type or paste your text in the text area (the upload button will change to a submit button)
-   - (OPTIONAL) type the name of the snippet (also the name of the file in the backend)
+   - (OPTIONAL) type the name of the snippet (otherwise it will name it as a time string)
-   - Click the send button (looks like the telegram arrow)
+   - Click the submit button (looks like the telegram arrow) to upload the snippet
-   - It will set a date-string-based file name if no custom name is specified
 - To rename files or text snippets:
    - Click the cursor (i-beam) icon and provide the new name
    - It will automatically prepend 4 random digits if the name isn't unique
 - To edit existing snippets:
    - Click the pen icon and it will populate the expandable text area with the content
-   - Write the new content and click accept or deny (check or cross)
+   - Write the new content and click accept or deny (check or cross) in the same text area
    - On accepting, it will edit the content; on denying, it will refresh the page
 - To share files:
    - Click the upload button and select your file
    - OR drag and drop your file (even multiple files) to the text area
    - It will automatically append 4 random digits if filename isn't unique
 - To view content, click the eye icon:
-   - For text content, it shows raw text
+   - For text content, it shows the raw text, which can be copied with a button on top
-   - For files, it shows raw text, images, PDFs, etc. (basically whatever way browsers can show items)
+   - For files, it shows raw text, images, PDFs, etc. (basically whatever the browser will do)
 - To download files, click the download icon
 - To delete content, click the trash icon
+- To set expiration for a file or snippet
+   - Click the clock icon with the "Never" text (signifying no expiry) to cycle between times
+   - Set the cycling button to 1 hour, 4 hours, or 1 day before adding a snippet or file
+   - For a non-"Never" expiration, the file will automatically be removed after the specified period
-- The scratchpad is only to write something quickly while leaving the tab open
+- The Notepad is for writing something quickly and getting back to it from any device
-   - The markdown mode can be used to render things as HTML or print as a PDF
-   - There are some other features planned for improving the scratchpad functionality
+   - It supports both markdown and richtext modes
+   - Content is automatically saved upon inactivity in the backend and will load as is on any device

-A quick note of the data structure: the application creates a `data` directory to store all uploaded files and text content (both in `files` and `text` subfolders respectively).
+A quick note of the data structure: the application creates a `data` directory to store all uploaded files, uploaded text snippets, notepad notes (in `files`, `text`, and `notepad` subfolders respectively).
+File expirations are saved in an `expiration.json` file in the data directory.
 Make sure the application has write permissions for the directory where it runs.

+## Acknowledgements

+The following people have contributed to the project:

+- [TheArktect](https://github.com/TheArktect) - Added CLI argument for listen address.
+- Several other users who created feature requests via GitHub issues.